 Explore What Hreflang Tags Are and How to Use Them Properly

-Firstly, let us figured what is it?
-Hreflang is a technical solution for websites that have the same content in several languages, for example, the user is a resident of France, the page of the site is in the SERP in English, but there is also a French version.
+First of all, let us understand what it is?
+Hreflang is a technical solution for websites that have the same content in several languages, for example, if the user is a resident of France, the page of the site is in the SERP in the English language, but there might also be a French version.
 What is your goal?
 You need to make sure that this particular Google user views the page in French.
 With hreflang tags, you can specify that one page is for US residents and the other is for Britons, or you can make two different pages for users from Germany and Austria – this is exactly the purpose for which the hreflang attribute was developed.

-Before reading this article, it is recommended to read the Google instructions.
+Before reading this article, it is recommended that you read the Google instructions.

-#1: Let’s figure whether you need hreflang tagson your website at all?
+#1: Let’s figure out whether you need hreflang tags on your website at all?

-Of course, this is the simplest step in the whole process but to make a reasoned decision, you have to consider several nuances – thus, you need it, if:
+Of course, this is the simplest step in the whole process but to make the right decision, you have to consider several things– you might need it, if:

 - You have the same content in different languages;

 - You have content geared to different geographic regions, but the language is the same.

 1st example: an English language website which has 3 different versions: one for the US, a separate one for the UK, and the last one for the rest of the world;